Davies & Churchill Japanese Knotweed Legal Cases

 Busby and Donnelly v Blair

 In the case of Busby and Donnelly v Blair it was argued that knotweed should be considered an ‘infestation’ under clause 2.1.3 of the Scottish Law Society’s Scottish Standard Clauses for property transactions.
-The defendants argued that the clause clearly refers to infestations of wood-boring insects and rot-inducing fungi.
+The defendants argued that the clause only applies to infestations of wood-boring insects and rot-inducing fungi.

 The Edinburgh Sheriff disagreed, and found that knotweed could properly be considered an infestation that can have an impact on property.
 The importance of this ruling is that while the 2022 edition of the Scottish Standard Clauses added a separate clause recognising knotweed risks, any misrepresentation claims involving property sold before then could now have better prospects of success.